Ada-Developers-Academy/core-unit-2/api-1-setup-read/flask-setup.md

 The start-up logic is responsible for locating and applying any app configuration, and getting the server ready to receive requests.

 To get started, we will include the following code in `__init__.py`.
 This is the starting, boilerplate code to start a Flask application.
-Follow your curiousity if you would like to learn more about [`create_app`](https://flask.palletsprojects.com/en/2.0.x/patterns/appfactories/)
+Follow your curiosity if you would like to learn more about [`create_app`](https://flask.palletsprojects.com/en/3.0.x/patterns/appfactories/)

 ```python
 from flask import Flask